7 Surprising Ways to Use Your Public Health Degree

 While certainly important, public health isn’t all about epidemiology (the study of disease).
 We’ve rounded up seven unexpected ways you can put your on-campus or online public health degree to work.

-According to the World Health Organization (WHO),† seat belts can reduce fatalities by up to 75%.
-A good-quality helmet can reduce severe head injury by more than 70%.
-Those statistics owe much to public health professionals.
+According to the World Health Organization (WHO), seat belts can reduce fatalities by up to 50%.2 A good-quality helmet can reduce severe head injury by almost 70%.2 Those statistics owe much to public health professionals.
 From cars and trucks to motorcycles and bikes, public health professionals have led the way to keep Americans safe on the road through legislation and campaigns promoting the use of seat belts, air bags, and helmets.
 They’ve also worked to promote greater awareness of the dangers of drinking and driving.

 Air pollution comes in many forms, from car exhaust to secondhand smoke.
 From pushing for stronger industrial air pollution legislation in the halls of Congress to promoting nonsmoking policies in and outside public buildings, public health professionals are leading the charge to keep the air we breathe cleaner.